PyAr/pyar_infra/README.md

 ## Events site (EventoL)

-> PostgreSQL (staging and production) database running in a Ubuntu Server VM.

 https://eventos.python.org.ar

 Events site, using [EventoL](https://github.com/eventoL/eventoL).
 We use it to host PyDays, PyCon, Pycamp and other events.